 In April 2009, MSD agreed to enter into an Amended Consent Decree with the Commonwealth of Kentucky's Environmental and Public Protection Cabinet (KEPPC) and the U.S. Environmental Protection Agency (EPA).
 The agreement calls for MSD to design and implement projects within specified deadlines that will eliminate sewer overflows in its service area.
 The cost of the projects has yet to be determined but the preliminary estimate is \$850 million over the next two decades.
-To date, MSD has complied with all submittals and reports requirements contained in the Amended Consent Decree.
+MSD has submitted plans to finance the projects through additional bonds and future rate increases.
+To date, MSD has complied with all submittals and reports requirements contained in the Amended Consent Decree (see Note 12 to the financial statements).